apache/yunikorn-site/docs/user_guide/use_case.md

 YuniKorn supports priority scheduling, where priorities can be assigned to each task and also to each queue.

 This section demonstrates how to configure priority in a queue.
-If you want to configure the priority of each task, you can learn more about it from document Pod Priority and Preemption on Kubernete .
+If you want to configure the priority of each task, you can learn more about it from document [Pod Priority and Preemption](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/) on Kubernetes.

 ### Explanation of Configuration